 Anger can complicate the matter and reduce healing for chronic emotional or physical pain, making the problem worse.
 In these situations it is hard to see the light at the end of the tunnel and life can feel difficult and complicated.
 Please know there is a light at the end of the tunnel!
 Life can be experienced with joy and contentment once these issues are explored and understood.
 Then, normal communication patterns can be restored and a sense of balance will return to your life.

 Many couples and partnerships have experienced high levels of confusion when navigating these stressful times, but please know there is hope and your lives can be much happier and healthier.
 Take the first step to understanding what is happening to and around you.
 Stop wondering what is wrong and learn how to live fully as individuals and as a couple.
 Contacting a couples counseling professional can be helpful and, many times, is necessary to make the relationship healthier.
-The Space Between specializes in couples and partnership psychotherapy counseling and we are always available for residents in Maryland with an office near downtown Frederick.
+The Space Between specializes in couples and partnership psychotherapy counseling and we are always available for residents in Texas with an office near Galveston.
 Call us anytime at 443-398-1700.